 Astronomer at the University of Virginia

 I am a NASA Hubble Fellowship Program Sagan Fellow at the University of Virginia and a member of the Virginia Initiative on Cosmic Origins consortium.
 Previously, I completed my PhD in astronomy and astrophysics at Harvard University and the Center for Astrophysics | Harvard & Smithsonian, working with Karin Öberg and Qizhou Zhang.
 My research focuses on the chemistry of star and planet formation.
-I use high spatial resolution observations from (sub-)millimeter interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA), Submillimeter Array (SMA), and Very Large Array (VLA) to characterize the chemical environments in which young planets are forming.
+I use high spatial resolution observations from (sub-)millimeter interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA), Submillimeter Array (SMA), and Very Large Array (VLA) and optical/NIR facilities like the James Webb Space Telescope (JWST) and Large Binocular Telescope (LBT) to characterize the chemical and physical environments in which young planets are forming.

 Contact Info